DataMa-Solutions/docs/prep/prep.md

 ---
 title: DataMa Prep
-description: Get information about the DataMa Prep solution
+description: DataMa PREP is a data manipulation tool.
+No-code, easy-to-use...
+Add value to your datasets and use it into DataMa Core solution for a perfect analysis of your KPIs.
 layout: page
 ---

-> **DataMa PREP is a data analysis tool that allows you to modify and prepare your dataset before analyzing it.**
+> **DataMa PREP is a data manipulation tool.
+No-code, easy-to-use...
+Add value to your datasets and use it into DataMa Core solution for a perfect analysis of your KPIs.**

 If you're already familiar with DataMa Solutions, you will obviously need DataMa PREP one day.
 It will help you create a dataset compatible with DataMA's market equation.